humhub/humhub/protected/humhub/docs/guide/developer/modules.md

  - Clear all `ContentContainerSettings` and global `Settings` related with this module
  - Clear the `module_enabled` entry

-> Note: The default implementation of `disable()` will clear some module data automatically as the modules global and ContentContainer settings, profile and space module relations.

-#### Handling the enabling and disabling of this module for a given space or profile

-See the [Container Module](#container-module) section for more information.
+See the [Container Module](#container-module) section for information about disabling your module on `ContentContainer` level.

 #### Export Module Permissions